Frequently Asked Questions

 Likely costs exceeding this value must be met by the scholar

 Historically, the scholarship tenure is a total of 16 weeks.
-As a result of COVID-19, this has been reduced to 14 weeks (98-days) for 2021 scholars.
-The scholarships will be broken into:
+As a result of COVID-19, this has been reduced to 14 weeks for 2021 scholars.
+The scholarships are broken into:

-3 DAYS at the National Conference, Awards Dinner and Regional Tour, Brisbane, October 2020
+3 DAYS at the National Conference, Awards Dinner and Regional Tour

-4-DAYS at the National Conference and Awards Dinner to present scholarship findings, September 2022
+4-DAYS at the National Conference and Awards Dinner to present scholarship findings

-In addition to the scholarship tenure reducing from 16-weeks to 14-weeks, Nuffield is also enabling scholars to include domestic, (Australia-based), research as part of the individual study component.
+In addition to the scholarship tenure reducing from 16-weeks to 14-weeks for 2021 scholars, Nuffield enables scholars to include domestic, (Australia-based), research as part of the individual study component.
 A total of two weeks (14 days) of the 42 days can be used for domestic research purposes, subject to approval of a proposed itinerary.

 5. What is the longest compulsory element of overseas travel?